cameronsenese/cloud-map-mcs-controller/README.md

 Kubernetes' familiar [Service](https://cloud.google.com/kubernetes-engine/docs/concepts/service) object lets you discover and access services within the boundary of a single Kubernetes cluster.
 The mcs-api implements a Kubernetes-native extension to the Service API, extending the scope of the service resource concept beyond the cluster boundary - providing a mechanism to stitch your multiple clusters together using standard (and familiar) DNS based service discovery.

-> [KEP-1645: Multi-Cluster Services API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api#kep-1645-multi-cluster-services-api) provides the formal description of the Multi Cluster Service API.
-KEP-1645 doesn't define a complete implementation - it serves to define how an implementation should behave.At the time of writing the mcs-api version is: `multicluster.k8s.io/v1alpha1`
+> *[KEP-1645: Multi-Cluster Services API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api#kep-1645-multi-cluster-services-api) provides the formal description of the Multi Cluster Service API.
+KEP-1645 doesn't define a complete implementation - it serves to define how an implementation should behave.At the time of writing the mcs-api version is: `multicluster.k8s.io/v1alpha1`*

 The primary deployment scenarios covered by the mcs-api include:

 - **Different services each deployed to separate clusters:** I have 2 clusters, each running different services managed by different teams, where services from one team depend on services from the other team.
 I want to ensure that a service from one team can discover a service from the other team (via DNS resolving to VIP), regardless of the cluster that they reside in.
 In addition, I want to make sure that if the dependent service is migrated to another cluster, the dependee is not impacted.
 - **Single service deployed to multiple clusters:** I have deployed my stateless service to multiple clusters for redundancy or scale.
 Now I want to propagate topologically-aware service endpoints (local, regional, global) to all clusters, so that other services in my clusters can access instances of this service in priority order based on availability and locality.

-The mcs-api is able to support these use cases through the described properties of a "clusterset", which is a group of clusters with a high degree of mutual trust and shared ownership that share services amongst themselves - along with two additional API objects: the `serviceexport` and the `serviceimport`.
+The mcs-api is able to support these use cases through the described properties of a "ClusterSet", which is a group of clusters with a high degree of mutual trust and shared ownership that share services amongst themselves - along with two additional API objects: the `ServiceExport` and the `ServiceImport`.

-Services are not visible to other clusters in the clusterset by default, they must be explicitly marked for export by the user.
-Creating a `serviceexport` object for a given service specifies that the service should be exposed across all clusters in the clusterset.
-The mcs-api implementation (typically a controller) will automatically generate a corresponding `serviceimport` object (which serves as the in-cluster representation of a multi-cluster service) in each importing cluster for consumer workloads to be able to locate and consume the exported service.
+Services are not visible to other clusters in the ClusterSet by default, they must be explicitly marked for export by the user.
+Creating a `ServiceExport` object for a given service specifies that the service should be exposed across all clusters in the ClusterSet.
+The mcs-api implementation (typically a controller) will automatically generate a corresponding `ServiceImport` object (which serves as the in-cluster representation of a multi-cluster service) in each importing cluster - for consumer workloads to be able to locate and consume the exported service.

-DNS-based service discovery for `serviceimport` objects is facilitated by the [Kubernetes DNS-Based Multicluster Service Discovery Specification](https://github.com/kubernetes/enhancements/pull/2577) which extends the standard Kubernetes DNS paradigms by implementing records named by service and namespace for `serviceimport` objects, but as differentiated from regular in-cluster DNS service names by using the special zone `.cluster***\*set\****.local`. i.e. When a `serviceexport` is created, this will cause a FQDN for the multi-cluster service to become available from within the clusterset.
-The domain name will be `<service>.<ns>.svc.clusterset.local`.
+DNS-based service discovery for `ServiceImport` objects is facilitated by the [Kubernetes DNS-Based Multicluster Service Discovery Specification](https://github.com/kubernetes/enhancements/pull/2577) which extends the standard Kubernetes DNS paradigms by implementing records named by service and namespace for `serviceimport` objects, but as differentiated from regular in-cluster DNS service names by using the special zone `.clusterset.local`.
+I.e. When a `ServiceExport` is created, this will cause a FQDN for the multi-cluster service to become available from within the ClusterSet.
+The domain name will be of the format `<service>.<ns>.svc.clusterset.local`.

 #### AWS Cloud Map MCS Controller for Kubernetes